 However, as the need for encryption increases, so do the efforts to weaken it.
 Governments from India to Australia are asking technology companies to create backdoors for their encrypted end-to-end systems.
 In the UK, the new regulation could make service providers criminally liable for their users' actions, especially if authorities do not have access to their encrypted data.

-Their suggestions, however, could make them more vulnerable.
-Any backdoor in encryption can be targeted by criminals.
-The information to which governments request access could threaten national security as well as individual privacy.
+Their suggestions, however, could make people more vulnerable.
+Any backdoor in encryption can become a target for criminals.
+The information that governments request access to could threaten the national security as well as the privacy of any individual.

 "Encryption makes us all more secure," Snowden said.